Mohammad Ali Jafari: Biography

 Jafari was born in Yazd and completed his primary and secondary education there.
 In 1977 he was admitted to Tehran University, where he studied civil (construction) technology.
 As a student, he participated in anti-Shah protests in Tehran, and was arrested and sent to jail for this.
 He represented his university department in the Islamic Organization of Tehran University.

 At the start of the Iran–Iraq War Jafari fought with the Basij paramilitary force.
 In 1981, he became a part of the Revolutionary Guards where he rose to serve as a commander of operative battlefields of south and west during the early 1980s.
-He also participated as an assistant in the operation of Susangerd, and served as commander of the Ashura Battalion, as well as of the Garrisons of Qods and Najaf.
+He also participated as an assistant in the operation of Susangerd, and served as commander of the Ashura Brigade, as well as of the Headquarters of Qods and Najaf.

 After the war Jafari returned to university to complete his education, and in 1992 received a degree in civil (construction) technology.
 In 1992 and 1993, he taught at the War University of the Revolutionary Guards.
 He was appointed to head "a strategic research center to map out new defensive and military strategies in response to what Iran's leadership has seen as evolving threats in the Middle East", according to Radio Free Europe/Radio Liberty.
 Jafari is said to have formed many of his ideas on unconventional or asymmetric warfare at the research center.

 Prior to his appointment as leader of the guards, he was also the commander of Thar-Allah Headquarters in Tehran.
 In 1999, according to Radio Farda, Jafari was among 24 IRGC commanders who signed a letter to President Mohammad Khatami, warning him that his liberalizing policies, at a time of civil unrest in Tehran, threatened the country's leadership.

-Jafari is a brother-in-law of Mohammad Bagher Zolqadr, a former deputy interior minister.
+Jafari is a brother-in-law of Mohammad Bagher Zolghadr, a former deputy interior minister.

 Asymmetrical warfare knowledge and ties to Iraq

 Jafari's work on asymmetric warfare strategies includes the use of Iranian terrain in mobile-defensive operations and relies on lessons and experiences learned in the Iran–Iraq War.
 He said in Tehran on 3 September 2007 that, given "the enemy's" numerical or technological superiority, the IRGC would use asymmetrical warfare capabilities such as those used by Hezbollah in its 2006 conflict with Israel in Lebanon.
 Iranian strategy would also reflect the strengths and weaknesses of U.S. forces in Afghanistan and Iraq, he said.

+As leader of the IRGC's Center for Strategy, he led the development of the mosaic defence strategy from 2005.

 On 2 September 2007, Radio Farda reported Jafari had extensive fighting experience and close relations with the commanders of the former Badr Brigades of the Supreme Council of the Islamic Revolution in Iraq (SCIRI).